Simhyeon/gdmarp/docs/macro.md

 **Callbacks**

 There are several pre-defined macros for setting callback for an element.
-Callback macros are used with conjuction of "_add_call" macro's argument.
+Callback macros are used as conjuction with "_add_call" macro's argument.

 Before
 ```